seanmperkins/bci-decoders/data/README.md

 ### Attribution
 This data was provided to the Neural Latents Benchmark by Joseph O'Doherty and Philip Sabes at the University of California San Francisco.
 The full data set is available on [DANDI](https://dandiarchive.org/dandiset/000129) and more information about the data can be found in the journal article [Makin et al. 2018](https://iopscience.iop.org/article/10.1088/1741-2552/aa9e95).

-# Data Storage
-The .pickle files exceed GitHub's 100 MB file size limit.
-As a workaround, pointers to the data files are tracked in this repository using Git Large File Storage.